hmrc/upscan-initiate/README.md

 Whichever way the form is sent, remember:

 - You must use multipart encoding (`multipart/form-data`) NOT `application/x-www-form-urlencoded`.
 If you use` application/x-www-form-urlencoded`, AWS will return a response from which this error is not clear.
+- **Be aware that order, names and number of fields returned by upscan-initiate might change and your service shouldn't take any asumptions about that**
 - The 'file' field must be the last field in the submitted form.

 [[Back to the top]](#top)